stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### LYDIA

-You're on the outside.
-He's a spider.
-And I've got a nest.
+You're on the outside, he's a spider, and I've got a nest.

 ##### [Tim laughs]

 #### ALEX

-Everyone--
+Everyone?

 #### BEN